 - Enforce decriminalised parking penalty charges, including congestion charge and bus lane penalty charges, under the 1991 Road Traffic Act

-A certificated bailiff is also frequently used to recover commercial property under common law via a forfeiture of lease.
+A certificated enforcement agent is also frequently used to recover commercial property under common law via a forfeiture of lease.

 A debt collection agency will primarily write letters, make phone calls and follow a process that is office based to recover debt.
-They may visit the debtor, but the Office of Fair Trading guidance states that they must give adequate notice.
+They may visit the debtor, but guidance states that they must give adequate notice.
 For example, if the debt collector arrives unannounced, they may not pressurise the debtor into the discussing the debt there and then.
-If the debtor wishes to arrange for them to return at a later time, the OFT says this must be agreed to (agencies should be licensed by the Office of Fair Trading).
+If the debtor wishes to arrange for them to return at a later time, this must be agreed to.
+Debt collection agencies were previously licensed by the Office of Fair Trading, but this has now been taken over by the Financial Conduct Authority (FCA).

 Debt collectors have no powers of entry or seizure.